Skip to Main Content

 Is roadside assistance cheaper than AAA?

 When considering roadside assistance options, cost is often a primary factor for many drivers.
-AAA, known for its comprehensive service packages, starts its basic membership at around $65 annually.
+AAA, known for its comprehensive service packages, starts its basic membership at around $65 annually, but this may vary based on your region.
 This fee covers a range of services, including towing, fuel delivery and jump starts, providing value for members who frequently travel or own older vehicles.
 Additionally, AAA offers benefits like travel discounts and more extensive towing options in its higher-tier memberships, which may appeal to drivers looking for broader coverage.

 In contrast, roadside assistance through other companies, like insurance carriers, often presents a lower (or even no) upfront cost.
 However, these rates can vary significantly based on the provider, coverage level and additional service fees.
 For a precise comparison, it’s helpful to compare personalized quotes from AAA and other companies to see how rates vary for your location, vehicle type and selected services.